nais/doc/docs/auth/entra-id/how-to/login.md

 {% include 'auth/entra-id/partials/user-access.md' %}

+## Handle inbound requests

 Now that your application is configured, you will need to handle inbound requests in your application code.

-## Handle inbound requests

-As long as the employee is authenticated, the `Authorization` header includes their `access_token` as a [Bearer token](../../explanations/README.md#bearer-token).
+As long as the employee is authenticated, the `Authorization` header will include their `access_token` as a [Bearer token](../../explanations/README.md#bearer-token).

 Your application is responsible for verifying that this token is present and valid.
 To do so, follow these steps: